Kussil/Financial_Sentiment_LLM/03_Sentiment_Analysis/Gemini/README.md

 # Gemini Subfolder

-This subfolder contains the sentiment analysis files using [Google Gemini](https://gemini.google.com/).
+This subfolder contains sentiment analysis files using [Google Gemini](https://gemini.google.com/).
 Below is a brief description of each subfolder and its purposes.

 ## Directory Contents